andyferris/Tabulars.jl/README.md

    indices can be acheived by concatenation or a "grouped" index.)
 These are not generically shaped "ragged" arrays.
  * Within each dimension each index is unique.
+ * Indices are an important part of the data and are therefore persistent - for example the concatenation of the rows of two tables will contain uniquely all the input row index keys, unlike `vcat(vector1, vector2)` where both vectors would share index `1`, for example.
+(Of course, methods will be provided for where the row key is semantically unimportant, since otherwise this would be quite annoying!)
- * Code is focussed on `N=1` and `N=2` for the moment, but structures generally allow for arbitray-dimensionality via nesting.
+ * Code is focussed on `N=1` and `N=2` for the moment, but structures generally allow for arbitrary-dimensionality via nesting.
 We also won't try to extend to the zero dimensional case (for the moment).

 ## Tabular types